andurooo/boulder-restaurant-recommender/README.md

 ## Web App

-To provide a web app users could interact with, I created a Dockerfile and pushed the image up to Docker Hub to connect with an AWS EC2 instance to host and deploy my Flask app.
+To provide a web app users could interact with, I created a Dockerfile, tagged and pushed the image up to Docker Hub to connect with an AWS EC2 instance to host and deploy my Flask app.

 Try out the app yourself: <link>